CharlieJones0919/3D_Building_System/README.md

 Q + CapsLock = X-Axis Clockwise Rotation <br />

 ## Scaling Controls:
-These are only applicable to a selected object, but the Left Shift key must still be held to use them.
+These are only applicable to a selected object, but the Left Control key must still be held to use them.

 X + UpArrow = X-Axis Increase Local Scale  <br />
 X + DownArrow = X-Axis Decrease Local Scale  <br />